10up/ElasticPress/README.md

 ### WooCommerce

 Allow customers to filter through products faster and improve product search relevancy.
 Enable editors to find orders and products more effectively in the admin.
-This module will increase your sales bottom line and reduce administrative costs.
+This feature will increase your sales bottom line and reduce administrative costs.

 ### Related Posts